Erix-s/Final_Project_P8105/Proposal.md

 accounting for a substantial proportion of cancer incidence and health burden.
 Despite advances in early detection and treatment, disparities in outcomes is often suggested across demographic and biological groups.
+Clinical outcomes are influenced by multiple factors, including tumor size, stage, lymph node involvement, and hormone recpeotor status.

-Understanding how patient characteristics, tumor biology, and receptor profiles influence survival and risk is essential for improving prognosis and healthcare interventions.
+Understanding how patient characteristics, tumor biology, and receptor profiles influence survival and risk is essential for improving risk stratification and guide treatment decisions.
+This project aims to explore the relationship between factors predicting surivial outcome amoung patients who have breast cancer.

 *This project starts with a public, de-identified dataset derived from the 2017 SEER (Surveillance, Epidemiology, and End Results) Program,